testdouble/referral/README.md

 By default, Referral will sort entries by file, line, and column.
 Default output is broken into 4 columns: `location`, `type`, `scope`, and `name`.

+If you'd like to scan a subset of files, you can pass a final argument with file paths and directories.
+For example, if you only wanted to search code in the top-level of `app/lib` you could run `referral app/lib/*.rb`.
+Or, if you wanted to include subdirectories, `referral app/lib`.

 Everything above can be custom-tailored to your purposes, so let's work through some example recipes to teach you Referral's various features below.
 (Or, feel